axmmisaka/botball2017_qdez/code rewiew.md

 Some codes are initially written by teammates who participate in Olympiad in Informatics(like USACO), they write super-fast, but varibles are named poorly, no comments, and there's even no indentation!
 If any of us see such situation, we will immediately go ask him(before he forget anything) the meaning of these variable names(most are abbreviations of Chinese Pinyin or simple English words), and change the code to the most readable one.
 For example, in commit e8e3e49ca3d51b7308c69d09288a25902928bf0b, we changed an nearly unreadable code into a readable one without changing its core algorighm, below is the difference of this commit and previous one using diff tool:
 ![diff](https://github.com/axmmisaka/botball2017_qdez/blob/master/Journal(%E6%97%A5%E8%AE%B0)/QQ%E6%88%AA%E5%9B%BE20170605005138.jpg?raw=true)

+As for portability, although we used some KIPR-exclusive functions, but other platforms may have sililar one.
+The point is, as we mentioned in the previous chapter, all codes follow ISO C-89 standard, which means, no undefined behaviors or non-fatal problems are in the program; and community's common sense, for example, return value 0 have the meaning that the function successfully exited, and value 1 does not.
+We also deleted all bit operations, because it could be fatal if we transform this program onto a platform that doesn't have the same architecture (e.g. x86 and x64).

+# Effectiveness
+The main time robots will elapse is during displacement instead of calculations in the program, but it is still very important to let the program to be effective, because an effective program is also less likely to crash.
+Below are some ways we improve effectiveness:
+- Use less data structures
+- 避免不必要的函数调用,赋值(像strlen)
+- 用无符号整数 计算快